Struct rope::Rope

 [src]

-pub struct Rope { // some fields omitted }
+pub struct Rope {

-s that allows more efficient storage and
+}A Rope is a tree of Strings that allows more efficient storage and

-manipulation of large amounts of text than a String
+manipulation of large amounts of text than a String.

 Methods